lgiuliani80/azuredays2024-containerappfunc-public/README.md

     IS_TEMPLATE = False;
 ```

-The use 'daprdb' database and issue:
+Then use 'daprdb' database and issue:

 ```sql
 CREATE SEQUENCE IF NOT EXISTS public.executions_id_seq